williamseipp/notes/study_guide.md

     As stacks are LIFO ( last in, first out data strucutres ), the current method being executed is at the top of the stack, and the first method that was executed ( main ) is at the bottom of the stack.
-Each entry on the stack contains two pieces of information; the method name and the line to return to when that method is done execution
+Each entry on the stack contains two pieces of information; the method name that was executing and where it stopped executing ( to return back to )

 # call stack